osrf/ros2multirobotbook/src/ros2_api.md

 Of course, as for all C++, we need to compile this program.
 Managing the compilation arguments for C++ is cumbersome, so we use CMake to help.
-Here is a complete CMake code that allows us to build the talker
+Here is the complete CMake code that allows us to build the talker
 example:

 ```